 Before you go racing forward, you need to take a step back and prepare your Pinterest account.
 Because if you haven’t done the right preparation, your account just cannot grow.

-If you want to learn the complete steps for optimising your profile, you can sign up for my free Pinterest course Easy Pinterest with Emily.
+If you want to learn the complete steps for optimising your profile, sign up for my free Pinterest course Easy Pinterest with Emily.

 So sign up below!

-Otherwise I will outline the most important steps of preparing your account below, as well as telling you the most important things I did to reach 1 million on Pinterest.
+Otherwise I will outline the most important steps of preparing your account below, as well as tell you the most important things I did to reach 1 million on Pinterest.

 #1 I ENABLED RICH PINS